 - Campbell McLaurin Achievement Award, 1999

-- Judicially reviewed Federal Government decision to approve Kinder Morgan’s Trans Mountain Pipeline Project before Federal Court of Appeal; argued on behalf of Stk’emlupsemc Te Secwepemc Nation that Crown failed to adequately consult and address impacts from project on the Nation’s Aboriginal rights and title, in particular noting failure to engage with the Nation about project’s proposed route which passes through a sacred site at Pípsell and through sensitive grasslands in protected areas and previously undisturbed lands.
+- Successfully overturned the Governor in Council’s decision to approve the Trans Mountain Pipeline Project before Federal Court of Appeal (Tsleil-Waututh Nation v.
+Canada (Attorney General) 2018 FCA 153) on that basis that the Crown failed to adequately consult and address impacts from the project on the Nation’s Aboriginal rights and title, in particular noting failure to engage with the Nation about project’s proposed route which passes through a cultural heritage site.

 - Advised waste-to-clean-energy technology companies in BC, assisting with obtaining air emissions permits, increases to licensed volumes, and managing odour issues including proceedings before BC Environmental Appeal Board.